ChaseTeague1/python-p3-v2-final-project-template/README.md

 You will need open your terminal and navigate to the place you have this project stored.

 1. Run pip install to install dependencies and run pipenv shell.
+2. Run pip install pyfiglet to install CLI font package
-2. run "python lib/cli.py" to be propmted with questions regarding the databases
+3. run "python lib/cli.py" to be propmted with questions regarding the databases

 ## Description